spinnaker/spinnaker.github.io/guides/tutorials/codelabs/kubernetes-v2-source-to-prod/index.md

 # 3. Deploy Manifests to Staging

-Trigger the pipeline by pushing a commit to your repository.
+Trigger the pipeline by pushing a commit to the `manifests/demo.yml` file in your repository.
 The pipeline should start in a few seconds -- when it completes, click __Details__ to see information about the execution:

 {% include figure
    image_path="./staging-execution.png"